-The basic idea is that, in order to ensure that all transitions in y are enabled at the time they are taken, we "flood" every state q that is visited in x with one or more processes that enter q and stay there.
-Additionally, we need to take care of fairness, which requires a more complicated construction that allows every such process to move infinitely often.
+The basic idea is that, in order to ensure that all transitions in the constructed run are enabled at the time they are taken, we "flood" every state that is visited in the original run with one ore more processes that enter the state and stay there.
+However, we additionally need to take care of fairness, which requires a more complicated construction that allows every such process to move infinitely often.
 Therefore, some processes have to leave the state they have flooded (if that state only appears finitely often in the original run), and every process needs to eventually enter a loop that allows it to move infinitely often.
 In the following, we construct such runs formally.